 Other non-core revenues not included in other segments (e.g., intersegment eliminations).

-Line item 25 Optional Immaterial Business Segment.
+Line item 25 Optional Immaterial Business Segment

 BHCs have the option to report less material business segment revenue in separate line items “Optional Immaterial Business Segments”.
 The reported total optional immaterial business segment revenue relative to total revenue cannot exceed 10 percent.
 If the total immaterial business segment revenue relative to total revenue would be greater than 10 percent in any of the most recent four actual quarters as provided by the BHC in the FR Y-14Q, report data for the largest business segment among the immaterial business segments for all quarters in the PPNR Projections and PPNR Metrics worksheets such that the amount reported in the Optional Immaterial Business segments line items does not exceed 10 percent.
 BHCs should provide comprehensive information in the Supportig Documendation on which business segments are included in the Optional Immaterial Business segments line items in both FR Y-14Q and FR Y-14A schedules, their relative contribution to the totals reported in both schedules and the manner in which the revenues were projected for FR Y-14A purposes.
 List segments included in this line item in Footnote 7.

-Line item 26 Total Noninterest Income.
+Line item 26 Total Noninterest Income

 This item is a shaded cell and is derived, per column, from the sum of items 14, 15, 16, 17, 18, 19, 20, and 21 through 25.
 Excludes Valuation Adjustment for firm's own debt under fair value option (FVO) reported in item 40 and the result of trading shock exercise (where applicable), as it is reported in item 42.